kascheri12/kascheri12.github.io/pages/Golem-Network-Dashboard.md

 ### New Unique Node Count per Snapshot

 This one takes the longest to build because of the iterative nature of continuing to compare a growing list of values in the past that are not newly unique nodes anymore.
-This graph is not completely accurate since the node_id's being reviewed are only one's that have been logged in the data gathered here.

 Pseudo code:
   * [build_y_axis_dict_for_new_unique_over_last_days(x_axis)](https://github.com/kascheri12/golem_util/blob/4b40695b16f120776a49613bf94678f732ef2b93/analyze_data.py#L258)